-Objectives: To identify osteoarthritis patients' perspective, in particular design requirements and mode of use, of wearable technology to support the rehabilitation pathway.
-This study is part of a user-centred design approach adopted to develop a rehabilitation tool for osteoarthritis patients.
+Objectives: To identify perspective of patients with osteoarthritis, in particular design requirements and mode of use, of wearable technology to support the rehabilitation pathway.
+This study is part of a usercentred design approach adopted to develop a rehabilitation tool for patients with osteoarthritis.